giltene/wrk2/README.md

   ![CO example]

+  These differences can be seen in detail in the output provided when the --u_latency flag is used.
 For example, the output below demonstrates the difference in recorded latency distribution for two runs:

   The first ["Example 1" below] is a relatively "quiet" run with no large outliers (the worst case seen was 11msec), and even wit the 99'%ile exhibit